colbychapman3/Nick_the_Great/memory-bank/activeContext.md

 - API proxying through rewrites is the best approach for our architecture

 ## Next Steps

-1. Test the updated configuration on Vercel
-2. Verify routes are working properly
+1. Implement gRPC functionality in the backend
+2. Connect mobile app to gRPC server
+3. Test gRPC connectivity across platforms
-3. Debug backend connectivity if issues persist
+4. Continue debugging backend API connectivity
-4. Add more comprehensive error handling
 5. Implement complete dashboard functionality
+6. Add more comprehensive error handling
-6. Connect the frontend to operational backend APIs for business strategies
+7. Connect the frontend to operational backend APIs for business strategies